First Snowfall of the Year

 Snowfall will eventually make its way south later in the year as the season moves into full swing.
 Use the map and key above to determine when you can generally expect the first snowfall near you.

-How Do I prepare for the Winter Season?
+How Do I Prepare for the Winter Season?

 Nothing is worse than pulling out your snowblower for the first time during a blizzard just to find it won't start.
 If you're a planner, the first step is to make sure that you've completed proper pre-season maintenance on your snowblower.

 Typical maintenance includes checking or replacing your spark plug and making sure you have the proper oil, gas, and a gas can to mix your fuel properly.
 Also, it helps to start your blower once before the snow season to detect any problems before you get buried in the garage.
 You've also got time to check your paddles, skid shoes, and scraper bar for any damage that might hinder performance.

 As much as we love the snow, we take safety and preparation seriously.
 Making sure your family, car, and house are all prepared for winter will keep everyone safe.
 There are plenty of checklists out there; just don't let winter catch you off-guard.